d2s/Documentation/Docs/Logging.md

 <h3>Server</h3>

-Logdata can be filetered by server.
+Logdata can be filtered by (remote) server.
 In the view below all servers containing 10 is filtered.

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;">
 <tbody>